sysmulch/docs/docs/moodle-installation-cloud-server.md

 # Installing Moodle 4.0 on an Ubuntu Server

-> This guide is part of my [TechComm portfolio](https://documentaur.github.io/portfolio/).
-I created it using the [Installation Guide template (Capilano release)  from The Good Docs Project](https://gitlab.com/tgdp/templates/-/tree/main/).

 The Moodle LMS (Learning Management System) is an open source application.
 It is typically hosted on a server running a Linux distribution, such as Ubuntu.
 If you have not used Moodle before, explore [these ways to try Moodle](https://moodle.com/news/try-moodle/), especially the [Moodle Sandbox](https://sandbox401.moodledemo.net/).

 ## System Requirements
 A dedicated server or a virtual private server